onepointerT/duneScript/README.md

 #### Teas
 ###### A template environment artifical solver

 A template environment solver that can operate on `.css`, `.html`, `.coffee` and DBiON.
-Uses native jinja 3  and needs a python app.
+Uses native jinja 3  and can handle html also when a dataset is changed.

 ````
 directories
 - templating
+\-- example_webpage
+\-- html
+\--\-- css
 ````